mo-root/reactjs.org/content/tutorial/tutorial.md

 >
 >Notice how with `onClick={() => alert('click')}`, we're passing *a function* as the `onClick` prop.
 React will only call this function after a click.
 Forgetting `() =>` and writing `onClick={alert('click')}` is a common mistake, and would fire the alert every time the component re-renders.

 As a next step, we want the Square component to "remember" that it got clicked, and fill it with an "X" mark.
-To "remember" things, components use **state**.
+To "remember" things, components use **state** mmm.

 React components can have state by setting `this.state` in their constructors. `this.state` should be considered as private to a React component that it's defined in.
 Let's store the current value of the Square in `this.state`, and change it when the Square is clicked.